-The names of persons who were Directors at any time during the 2020 financial year are set out on page 2.
-John Lyons resigned from the Board on 31 December 2020.
+The names of persons who were Directors at any time during the 2021 financial year or up to the date of signing of this report are set out on page 2.
 Gino Fassina resigned from the Board on 20 January 2021.
 John Finnegan resigned as Chief Executive Officer and from the Board on 28 January 2021.
-Davide Moia was appointed to the Board as Non-Executive Director on 20 January 2021 and resigned from that position to become Executive Director and Chief Executive Officer on 04 March 2021.
+Davide Moia was appointed to the Board as Non-Executive Director on 20 January 2021 and changed from that position to become Executive Director and Chief Executive Officer on 04 March 2021.
 Pietro S. Iovane was appointed to the Board as Non-Executive Director on 04 March 2021.
+Elaine Hanly was appointed to the Board as Independent Non-Executive Director on 14 July 2021.
+Seamus Hughes was appointed to the Board as Independent Non-Executive Director on 07 January 2022.
+David Kingston retired from the Board on 07 February 2022.